 Dosha Vinyasa Yoga© - balance over pacification.

 The study of the doshas inspired me to develop my own vinyasa sequencing I call Dosha Vinyasa Yoga©.
 It aims to bring balance and harmony to the doshas instead of addressing a singular spike.
-We can balance a dosha through asana, pranayama (yogic breathing) and meditation.
-We balance all three doshas by cycling through all three.
+We can balance a dosha through vinyasa (movement), pranayama (yogic breathing) and meditation.
+We cycle through all three doshas in our holistic practice with the intent to keep a harmonious balance between all three.

 For example, when balancing Vata, we address the inherent qualities of Vata (i.e. heat up the body to balance the coldness of Vata) but we don’t avoid them either.